 - 1-1/2 cups half and half

-- Mix strawberries, pomegranate molasses, brown sugar and rice syrup, salt, and vanilla in a bowl, let rest for at least 2 hours at room temp, mash it up a little with a fork.
-Then mix in half n half and cream.
+Mix strawberries, pomegranate molasses, brown sugar and rice syrup, salt, and vanilla in a bowl, let rest for at least 2 hours at room temp, mash it up a little with a fork or potato masher.
+Then mix in half n half and heavy cream.
 Chill for at least 3 hours or overnight.

-- Add to ice cream maker, and churn for about 1/2 hour.
-Follow your ice cream makers instructions so you don’t overfill the vessel, it will expand a little bit, so don’t fill to the top.
+Add to ice cream maker, and churn for about 1/2 hour.
+Follow the manufactures instructions for your ice cream maker so you don’t overfill the vessel, it will expand a little bit, so don’t fill to the top.
 Place in containers and freeze, or heck.
 Eat it right away (my personal favorite way, nice and creamy)!

-- If you don’t have an ice cream maker, see instructions (or click to the link) below from David Lebovitz website, pretty clever!
+If you don’t have an ice cream maker, see instructions (or follow to the link) below from David Lebovitz website, pretty clever!
 This guy knows his ice cream.
 Making Ice Cream Without A Machine: https://www.davidlebovitz.com/making-ice-crea-1/

 - Prepare your ice cream mixture, then chill it over an ice bath (or in fridge for 3 hours).

-- Put a deep baking dish, or bowl made of plastic, stainless steel or something durable in the freezer, and pour your custard mixture into it.
+Put a deep baking dish (or other durable, freezer-safe container — like a bowl made of plastic, stainless steel) in the freezer, and pour your custard mixture into it.